Skip to main content

 The difference between a supplement and a medication is mostly regulatory, not biological.
 Medications go through pre-market FDA approval for safety and effectiveness.
 Supplements do not.
 The active compounds can still have powerful effects, which is why we treat them with the same respect as a prescription.

 Results from a new supplement depend on the target.
 Magnesium Glycinate may calm sleep within a week.
 Vitamin D3 takes 8 to 12 weeks to raise blood levels.
-Omega-3s need 12 weeks to shift your fatty acid profile.
+Omega-3s need 12 weeks to change your fatty acid profile.
 We pick a retest date that matches the biology, not your patience.

 It depends on the supplement.
 Fat-soluble vitamins (A, D, E, K) absorb best with a meal that contains fat.
 Iron absorbs better on an empty stomach with vitamin C. Probiotics often work best 30 minutes before food.
 Read each label and follow it.